Bobby McLeod: Life

 In 1987, Bobby played at the Tamworth Country Music Festival.
 While he was there, he met people from the Enrec recording studio and ended up recording with them, Buddy Knox and Mick Lieber.
 This led to his first album Culture Up Front being released by Larrikin Records in 1987.

 In 1990, Bobby, along with Vic Simms, Roger Knox and the Euraba band were invited to North America by Indigenous Americans, to play prisons and reservations.
 When he got back to Australia, he recorded his second album Spirit Mother, backed by the Flying Emus.
 Talking about the change of mood from his previous album, Bobby said "[......] if you sing about the sorrow of things, it sort of keeps people in that sadness.
 So what I did [with Spirit Mother] was to try and change it to find out what was good about being me and stuff."

 Inspired by his experiences with Indigenous people in Canada, Bobby set up the Doonooch Aboriginal Healing and Cultural Centre at Wreck Bay in 1990 - initially as an attempt to address the high levels of violence found in Aboriginal communities.
 'Doonooch' refers to the owl dreaming.

 In the early 1990s, he started the Doonooch dance group, primarily as a way to keep young Aboriginal people away from alcohol and other drugs and provide them with gainful employment and a cultural and spiritual awakening.
-In 2000 the Doonooch dancers performed at the Olympic Games opening ceremony and at the World Indidgenous Forum in Noumea.
+In 2000 the Doonooch dancers performed at the Olympic Games opening ceremony and at the World Indigenous Forum in Noumea.

 In 2002 Bobby McLeod co-taught, along with Dr. Tom Balistrieri, an engineering class at Worcester Polytechnic Institute titled, Indigenous Wisdom and Modern Technology.
 The class focused on Life Lore and Dead Lore and how engineers must take this into account when designing and building projects.
 Bobby lived in the home of Tom and Kathryn Balistrieri during that time.

 McLeod's album Dumaradje was nominated for Best World Music Album at the 2005 ARIA Awards.

 "Wayward Dreams" was featured in both the SBS documentary and the accompanying cd, Buried Country: The Story of Aboriginal Country Music.